Skip to content

 TIP

 Use autoDiscover() for file-based routing — drop tool files in a directory and they're registered automatically.
-See Routing & Groups for the full guide.
+See Routing & Groups.

 Deploy Your Tools